 Japan offers an incredible juxtaposition of modern technology alongside ancient temples and traditions.
-It is also one of the world’s safest countries, making it an ideal destination to visit.
-The frenetic energy of bustling Tokyo, with more Michelin star restaurants than anyplace else on Earth, dazzles both the eyes and palate.
-Kyoto, the traditional heart of Japan, has a staggering 17 UNESCO World Heritage Sites.
+It is also one of the world’s safest countries, making it an ideal travel destination.
+The frenetic energy of bustling Tokyo, with more Michelin star restaurants than anywhere else on Earth, dazzles both the eyes and palate.
+For over 1,000 years Kyoto was the capital of Japan (from 794-1868) and still reigns as the traditional heart of the country.
+Kyoto features a staggering 17 UNESCO World Heritage Sites.

 Tokyo – 4 Days

 Metropolitan Tokyo is the world’s largest city, with a staggering 37 million people!
 This is an exciting entry point for most visitors to Japan.
 Two airports serve Tokyo – Narita and Haneda.
 I flew into Narita Airport and out of Haneda Airport to the USA.
 Narita Airport is further from Tokyo but is served by a high-speed train.

 I was curious to fly in and out of both airports and the times worked well to do that.
 The only downside to that is having to figure out one more thing during your journey.
 If you’re more the routine type, pick one of the airports to fly in and out of if you have the choice.
 That way, you have one less thing to worry about for your Japan itinerary.

 I traveled to Japan solo, en route to Australia last year.
 Bell had limited time to only visit her home country of Australia.
 Also, she previously traveled around Japan solo, in 2003, before we were together.
 So traveling around Japan was not as much of a priority for her compared to places she has not visited yet.
 But for me, traveling to Japan was really high on my travel list, and I had more time.
 So a solo trip worked out well for both of us.
 Anyways, the tips below are suitable for both couples and solo travel!

 Tokyo Highlights: 12 Day Japan Itinerary